hannotify/hanno.codes/_drafts/java-26.md

 Java 26 introduces a single new feature that is part of the Core Libs:

-* JEP 517: HTTP 3 for the HTTP Client API
+* JEP 517: HTTP/3 for the HTTP Client API

-#### JEP 517: HTTP 3 for the HTTP Client API
+#### JEP 517: HTTP/3 for the HTTP Client API

 Since Java 11, a modern HTTP client API is part of the Java Platform.
 It supports both HTTP/1.1 and HTTP/2 and was designed to potentially support future versions as well.
 In its current form, the API assumes HTTP/2 by default, but it can revert to HTTP/1.1 should the target server not support a newer HTTP version.